switchupcb/disgo/_examples/image/avatar/README.md

 Usage of avatar:
   -i string
         Set the location (Filepath or URL) of the avatar image using -i.
+  -r    Use -r to remove the avatar image after successfully setting it.
 ```

 ## Usage